CoalesceDesign/docs/Standards.md

 ```
 #MainWrapper
 ```
-Classes are written in CamelBack:
+Classes are written in camelBack:
 ```
 .productName
 ```